Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Jesus answered them, “Truly, truly, I say to you, everyone who commits sin is the slave of sin.

-The Lord Jesus is here talking about the lack of freedom in the sense of being in bondage to sin.
-True freedom is the freedom to live out the truth.
-The power and strength to live out this life comes from the Son of God - so “if the Son makes you free, you will be free indeed”.
+One who habitually commits sin is a slave of sin, being held in bondage to sin.
+True freedom is the freedom from bondage to sin, the freedom to live out the truth.
+The power and strength to live out such a life of freedom come from the Son of God.

-Paul explained that it is only through the Lord Jesus that we can be set free.
-It is the law of the Spirit of life in Christ Jesus - the fullness of the Spirit, the empowering of the Spirit, and this life in Christ - that will set us free from the law of sin and death (Rom.
+It is only through the Lord Jesus that we can be set free.
+It is the law of the Spirit of life in Christ Jesus.
+It is a life lived in the fullness of the Spirit and with the empowering of the Spirit.
+When we live such a life in Christ, we will be free from the law of sin and death (Rom.
 8).
-This freedom should be very precious to us; and to be truly free, we need to be truly strong.
+This freedom is very precious.
+But to be truly free, we need to be truly strong.

-True strength and power go together with the recognition of weakness in ourselves.
-The apostle Paul testifies to this in 2 Corinthians 12:9-10.
-Paul talks about the “thorn” in his flesh, the messenger of Satan buffeting him.
+To have true strength and power, we need to recognise that we are weak in ourselves.
+Paul testifies to this in 2 Corinthians 12:9-10.
+He talks about the “thorn” in his flesh, the messenger of Satan buffeting him.
 It was a difficult experience for him and he entreated the Lord three times that it might depart from him.
 But the Lord said to him:

 2 Corinthians 12:9-10